-A Corrective Action Plan addressing the findings is required.
+A corrective action plan addressing the findings is required.
 SDG&E has already provided the information regarding its corrective actions planned and those responses have been included in the report.
-However, SDG&E is still required to file a supplemental AL 4309-E with amended Attachments A, D, and H of its QCR by May 1, 2024.
-Once SDG&E submits the supplemental AL, no further actions will be required.
+However, SDG&E is still required to file a supplemental AL 4542-E with amended Attachments H and B of its QCR by April 18, 2025.
+In addition, SDG&E is still required to implement corrective actions from repeat findings noted in prior AUP engagement reports.